patricksimpson/posts/2020/thoughts-2020.md

-OK this is a RANT.
-You've been warned...
+This is a *RANT*.
+You've been warned.

 ## JavaScript, I love you, but...

-JavaScript is getting crazy...
+JavaScript, it is getting crazy...
 It's the world wide trash heap where anything goes.
 Nothing is right, nothing is wrong.
 I mean, I love JavaScript.
 It's easy, to write, easy to understand.

 It least it could be.
 Now, we've created tools like "TypeScript", Babel, Webpack, and React, of course, to make it better (more good?)...